TheBigBookMan/grad-dip/Databases/Relational Algebra and SQL.md

 - Can put a statement like INSERT with the variable to be assigned as the insert attribute value based on conditions or whatever

 ## Stored Procedures and Stored Functions
-- **Stored procedure**- the prcoedure is stored in the database and persistent so if you leave the application and come back it will still be there
+- **Stored procedure**- the prcoedure is stored in the database and persistent so if you leave the application and come back it will still be there- nothing will be returned back to the caller
 	- GRoups a set of SQL statements and it can accept parameters, perform operations and return to the caller, need to encapsulate the statement into the stored procedure
 	- Same syntax as the PL but it replaces the DECLARE block
 	- Need to have the parameters as anchored types